asrp/pyzdb/README.md

 ### Multiple database servers

-The database's architecture makes provisions for having multiple read-only servers and one read-write server but it is not yet implemented
+Its now possible to have multiple read-only servers and one read-write server.

 The read-only servers should reload the database from disk periodically (with the database file made available to them through some other means like a network filesystem or simply copying).
 No system for sending just the changes are available out of the box.